Tabu-driven Quantum Neighborhood Samplers: Simulations

 \subsubsection{QAOA exploration possibilities}

 After looking at examples of QAOA output and outlining a few possible exploration opportunities, we carried out a few extra simulations but not considering the subproblems obtained with brute-force.
-Hence QAOA (and its penalized version) was called once per iteration with BIPOP-CMAES optimizing from one set of angles.
+Hence, QAOA (and its penalized version) was called once per iteration with BIPOP-CMAES \cite{pycma,bipopcma} optimizing from one set of angles \footnote{When using BIPOP-CMAES, we run circuits with 1000 measurements to estimate expectation values.
+The optimizer stops when it has reached 2000 evaluations.
+We obtained great performances in terms of averaged ratios (as the evaluations divided by the optimum of the subproblem), superior to 0.97 at the considered depths.}.
 In the following, we give a few examples to illustrate the exploration possibilities.

 We take instances where BF simulations required few iterations and where the basic TS was beaten in target.
 Namely, instance 1d for $k=15$ and $TT=5$ and 1e for $k=15$ and $TT=10$.
-We run Alg. \ref{alg:tsoneflipQAOA} 10 times, limiting them to 20 TS iterations.
+We run Alg.~\ref{alg:tsoneflipQAOA} for $10$ times, limiting them to 20 TS iterations.
 Different numbers of samples are used for generating a new candidate per iteration: just once, 10 times and 1000 times.
 The latter could be considered as a quasi-brute-force approach in these runs.
 We denote as $m$ the number of samples used in the following.

-Fig. \ref{sampling1d} and Fig. \ref{sampling1e} show the median of the best normalized evaluation obtained per run by iteration.
+Fig.~\ref{sampling1e} and Fig.~\ref{sampling1d} show the median of the best normalized evaluation obtained per run by iteration.
 We observe from iteration 7 for 1d and 10 for 1e that $m=1000$ is equivalent (in median) to the BF generation.
 In general, the more samples used, the better the solution found.
 However, we had at a few iterations median runs that achieved higher values than BF.
 For instance, this happened for the penalized $p=2$ QAOA at the 5th iteration with $m=10$ for 1d and $m=1000$ at the 12th for 1e.
 We consider also the frequency of runs for which the basic TS was beaten, and the optimum was found.
-Tables \ref{res-table1dfreqQAOA} and \ref{res-table1efreqQAOA} summarize our results.
+Table~\ref{res-tablefreqQAOA} summarizes our results.
 Increasing $m$ improves the frequency of successful runs.
 We observe that new paths were found, mainly with an extra iteration or two but exceptionally one run or two over 10 could save one iteration.
-This was the case on instance 1e where 12 iterations were used instead of 13, exclusively with the penalized version.
+This was the case on instance 1e with 12 iterations instead of $13$, exclusively with the penalized version.
+These examples are numerically in favor of a greedy (or quasi) approach in solving subproblems.
+However, QAOA allows, through a trade-off between exploration and exploitation, discovering new paths towards optimality that are still interesting in terms of number of iterations.